robinrojh/tp/docs/UserGuide.md

 ### Edit a Client: `edit`

-Add your Client to Networkers.
+Edit a Client in Networkers.
 The client will initially start off with an empty Procedure list.

 **Format:** `edit <CLIENT INDEX> (must be a positive integer) [n/NAME] [p/PHONE] [e/EMAIL] [a/ADDRESS] [l/PLAN] [t/TAG]...`
 - `edit` refers to the command to edit a Client in Networker.